Optimal scheduling of the next preventive maintenance activity for a wind farm

-Among the multitude of papers devoted to the optimal PM scheduling for multi-component systems, see \cite{werbinska2019technical}, the PMSPIC (Preventive Maintenance Scheduling Problem with Interval Costs) model from \cite{gustavsson2014preventive} was the major inspiration for this work.
-The main feature of the PMSPIC model is a rescheduling step characterised by a cost function of the planned PM which depends on the time between two consecutive PM activities.
+The Preventive Maintenance Scheduling Problem with Interval Costs (PMSPIC) model from \cite{gustavsson2014preventive} was the major inspiration for this work.
+The main feature of the PMSPIC model is the idea of interval cost: given a time interval between two consecutive PM activities, the expected maintenance cost should take into account eventual breakdowns of components during this time interval.
+The PMSPIC model has a long computational time, which motivated us to build a new optimization model for PM scheduling of a wing turbine.